VictorBG/Arduino/README.md

 ### List

-* [Scrollable text](https://github.com/VictorBG/Arduino/tree/master/scroll_text): Project showcasing a scrollable text through on a lcd display if the text has more letters than the lcd can display
+* [Scrollable text](https://github.com/VictorBG/Arduino/tree/master/scroll_text): Project showcasing a scrollable text on a lcd display if the text has more letters than the lcd can show

 # License